 Far East Films: How did you get into the industry and who would you cite as your main influences?

 Norris Wong: I graduated with my MFA in film studies from Hong Kong Baptist University in 2012.
 Not long after that, a new television station, HKTV, was founded, and they started hiring screenwriters.
 I applied for the job, and, after that, I officially entered the industry.
 My main influence would have to be the founder of HKTV, Mr. Wong Wai Kei.
-He wanted to overturn old models and completely revolutionize the way a television station was run in the landscape, so he recruited new screenwriters on a massive scale.
+He wanted to overturn old models and completely revolutionise the way a television station was run in the landscape, so he recruited new screenwriters on a massive scale.

 FEF: You made the move from television into film, and recently back again.
 What are the main differences between working in the two and which would you say you prefer?

 NW: Many TV shows are streaming online these days, so I think the line between the two media has become more blurred than ever before.
 It can’t be so neatly divided that a screenwriter can only be on one side or the other.
 Also, from a full-time screenwriter’s perspective, there aren’t many movies or TV series currently being produced in Hong Kong, so many screenwriters and directors are working in both media at the same time.
-Of course, I really enjoy both sides.
-TV series gives me the space to create a detailed character and the length to portray them well.
-The quiet, dark environment in which one watches a movie allows the viewer to carefully appreciate what they’re watching, so you can put more thoughts into sound design and music.

-FEF: Although ‘My Prince Edward’ could be described as a realist drama, the cinematography almost gave Hong Kong a magical look – was this the intention?
+FEF: Although My Prince Edward could be described as a realist drama, the cinematography almost gave Hong Kong a magical look – was this the intention?

 NW: The Golden Plaza was at its peak in the eighties and nineties.
 It was a Hong Kong landmark.
 The cinematographer for ‘My Prince Edward’ shot the film with a lens straight out of the eighties.
-We wanted the film to have a nostalgic feel like old Hong Kong cinema.
+We wanted the film to have a nostalgic feel, like old Hong Kong cinema.
 This is that magical look you’re describing, the blending of nostalgia and realism.

 FEF: The ending is left ambiguous – my wife and I watched it and I favoured the theory that Edward had redeemed himself and my wife thought it showed Fong starting a new life.
 Which one of us was right?

-NW: This is a question that the audience has to ask during Q&A. Honestly, when I was first working out the plot, I didn’t expect this ending to arouse the audience’s imagination like this because, in my mind, this is a closed ending.
-Fong decides to leave Golden Plaza and Edward.
-After discussing this with audiences, though, I realized that she’s enough of a three-dimensional character that she feels real, and her decisions may change over time.
+After discussing this with audiences, though, I realised that she’s enough of a three-dimensional character that she feels real, and her decisions may change over time.
 Her decisions may even be contradictory.
-I wouldn’t rule out the idea that, after the movie ends, Fong finishes her noodles, thinks over things, realizes she’s not going to meet a better man than Edward, and goes back to make the same mistakes over and over again.
+I wouldn’t rule out the idea that, after the movie ends, Fong finishes her noodles, thinks things over, realises she’s not going to meet a better man than Edward, and goes back to make the same mistakes over and over again.
 But, of course, I don’t want that for her.

 FEF: One thing that stood out was that sense of suffocation in the spaces that Fong found herself in, i.e. her flat and place of work.
 Was this a natural result of filming in Hong Kong or did it act as an allegory for Fong’s situation?